TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/do_now.md

     print("first floor, 3rd apartment" + str(my_building[0][2]))
     ```

     Write down what was printed.
-How you would access the 2nd apartment of the 3rd floor?
+How you would access the 2nd apartment of the 3rd floor (`apt3b`)?
 <br>
 <br>
 <br>